Coleman River (Queensland): Course and features

 The catchment includes the Edward River sub-basin, and area occupies 737.6 km2.
 It contains the towns of Bamboo, Edward River, Glen Garland, Strath-Haven, Strathgordon, Strathmay and Yarraden, which includes the abandoned locale of Ebagoola.
 The Archer River drainage basin bounds the catchment to the north and the Mitchell River Catchment to the south The river has a mean annual discharge of 520 GL.

-A total of 46 species of fish have been found in the river, including: the sailfin glassfish, barred grunter, shovel-nosed catfish, bigeye trevelly, fly-specked hardyhead, golden gudgeon, pPennyfish, mouth almighty, barramundi, oxeye herring, rainbowfish and seven-spot archerfish.
+A total of 46 species of fish have been found in the river, including: the sailfin glassfish, barred grunter, shovel-nosed catfish, bigeye trevally, fly-specked hardyhead, golden gudgeon, pennyfish, mouth almighty, barramundi, oxeye herring, rainbowfish and seven-spot archerfish.

 History

 The Olkola people inhabited the basin for thousands of years.